Literacy Education: Master of Education (M.Ed.)

 See the Graduate Handbook for information on completing the application process.

 Graduates from this program serve as literacy coaches, reading specialists, and more specialized literacy teachers at the school and district levels.

-Online/Regional Campus Options
+Online/Face-to-Face Campus Options

 The program is offered on the Oxford campus.
 This cohort does offer some online courses, but the vast majority utilizes the traditional face-to-face courses.
 During the summer semester, courses meet during the daytime hours.
 However, during the fall and spring semesters, courses meet during the evening hours to accommodate practicing teachers.